stefandotl/frontend-to-backend-connection-springboot/README.md

     3. Start the Tomcat server by executing the following command: mvn spring-boot:run
     4. Now you can receive the User-Data from the Backend with the "Get User from API" button.

 That's it!
-Now can see the data in the index.html file.
+Now can see the browser.
 The data is received from the server running at http://localhost:8080.